baitando/openapi-samples/README.md

-# Swagger Samples
+# OpenAPI Samples

-This repository contains several examples related to Swagger.
+This repository contains several examples related to OpenAPI and the surrounding tooling.